andymhaworth/the-photo-365-podcast/src/pages/episodes/episode-12.md

 ---
-title: 'Imaging Infinity: Shooting the stars with Hap Griffin'
+title: '12.
+Imaging Infinity: Shooting the stars with Hap Griffin'
 subtitle: >-
   His images represent a journey through space and time.
 They transport us to alien, glowing worlds on the edges of the universe, while still reminding us